cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

 Most attributes for the entity should be converted to columns in the new table.
 Do not create columns for derived attributes, as these values are not intended to be stored.
 Do not create columns for multivalued attributes; we will address these later.
 For composite attributes, create columns only for the component attributes, not the composite itself.
 As with entities, you will need to decide on a name for each new column, which does not have to be the same as the attribute name.
 You will also need to specify a type and any constraints for the column.
 Determining appropriate types for some columns may require consultation with your data domain experts.
 Constraints may be added as appropriate.
 In the descriptions below, we will use simple type and constraint descriptions, rather than SQL syntax.

 Choose a key attribute (every regular entity should have at least one) and use the column created from it as the primary key for the new table.
 If the entity has multiple key attributes, you will need to decide which one makes most sense as a primary key.
 Simpler primary keys are usually preferred over more complex ones.
+If desired, you can constrain the columns resulting from other keys to be not null and unique similar to primary key columns.
+For example, an employee table might use a company generated ID number as its primary key, and also include a column for a government issued ID number which we would want to constrain to prevent duplicates.

 Here is our ERD depiction of the **employee** entity: